raspberrypilearning/pick-your-favourite/en/step_5.md

 **Click Run**
 + Test all three options, check the content and colours look how you want them to.

-You can adjust the text colour to make sure it contrasts with the background enough
+You can adjust the text colour to make sure it contrasts with the background enough.

 --- /task ---

-Next you will add some sparkle to your webpage using **intersection observers** and animations!
+Next, you will add some sparkle to your webpage using **intersection observers** and animations!